Founder and President

 Marleen Smethurst serves Hamlin & Burton as Senior Vice President of Claims and Client Relations.
 She began her professional liability claims management career with St. Paul Insurance Company in 1985, where she handled medical, dental and legal malpractice claims.
 Thereafter, as Director of Major Case Liability at St. Paul Travelers, Ms. Smethurst managed and mediated professional liability claims on a national level, to include "bad baby", psychiatric, physician, nursing, large healthcare system and long-term care claims.
 Prior to joining Hamlin & Burton in 2011, Ms. Smethurst was a Second Vice President with Travelers Insurance Company in its Complex General Liability Litigation Department.
 There, she managed high exposure General Liability claims, including Product Liability and sexual molestation matters, both domestically and in Canada.

 Rose Pritchard started her professional career as a Registered Nurse in Cleveland, Ohio at St. Vincent Charity Hospital specializing in cardiac care.
 In 1986, Ms. Pritchard joined St. Paul Fire & Marine Insurance Company.
 During her 19 years with St. Paul, Ms. Pritchard handled medical professional liability claims involving physicians, hospitals and long-term care.
-In addition to service as a Litigation Manager for Hamlin & Burton, Ms. Pritchard also oversees NPDB reporting, operates as our Center of Expertise and is Director of Employee Training.
+In addition to service as a Litigation Manager for Hamlin & Burton, Ms. Pritchard also oversees NPDB reporting, operates as our Center of Expertise and is Director of Organizational Development.
 Ms. Pritchard joined Hamlin & Burton in 2005.